The Foggy Battle Inside: Experiencing a Head Cold

 How long does a head cold last?

-The duration of a head cold can vary, but most cases within 7 to 10 days.
+The duration of a head cold can vary, but most cases resolve within 7 to 10 days.
 During the first few days, symptoms tend to be more severe and gradually improve over time.
-However, it is not uncommon for the symptoms to persist for up to two weeks, especially if the individual has a weakened immune system.
+However, it is not for the symptoms to persist for up to two weeks, especially if the individual has a weakened immune system.
 It is important to rest, stay hydrated, and manage symptoms with over-the-counter medications to promote faster recovery.

 How can I relieve the symptoms of a head cold?